gloomtrop/gloomtrop.github.io/_portfolio/03-piano_evaluation.md

 ## Outcome

+The team showed that it is possible to play whilst visualising the explaination on a monitor.
 To better visualise this the team opted into a multidimensional display where the piano performer could see how much their play deviated from the prefered.
+I am very proad of what the end-result became and the team did an amazing.

 {% include gallery id="gallery2" %}